Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - Step #2: Create a right campaign structure

-- Step #3: Choose Campaign Objective And Conversion Event
+- Step #3: Choose the Campaign Objective And Conversion Event

 - Step #4: Choose the type of budget management: CBO or ABO